 This (and the next few items on the list) would require some calculation.
 But if you are managing your own finances, you had better come into the realization that you’ll be doing monthly arithmetic if you want to stay out of financial trouble.
 Anyway, the first thing that you have to consider is your current income.
 How much is your total monthly income including additional sources such as part time jobs, commissions, tax credits, benefits, etc?
 Compute the income before taxes and jot it down.
+If it comes down to it, then you may need to look into how to handle your withholding allowances with your employer to ensure you are obtaining as much financial benefit as possible.
 To compute the total monthly income before taxes, do the arithmetic for your annual total gross income and then divide it by 12.

 9. Factor in all expenses plus contingencies